mayouni/stzlib/libraries/stzlib/doc/narrations/stz-narration-stzstring-emptiness.md

 By treating emptiness as **uncountable**, **unfindable**, **uncontainable**, **irreplaceable**, and **irremovable**, **Softanza** provides a consistent and logical framework for string operations.
 These rules eliminate ambiguities found in other languages, fostering clean and maintainable code.

-For developers seeking predictable and secure string handling, Softanza’s `Q` class offers a robust solution, making emptiness a straightforward concept rather than a source of confusion.
+For developers seeking predictable and secure string handling, Softanza’s `stzString` class offers a robust solution, making emptiness a straightforward concept rather than a source of confusion.